 "The companions doubted whether the Prophet was fasting on 'Arafah or not.
 She decided to prove to them that he was not, so she said, 'I sent to him milk, which he drank while he was delivering the khutbah (sermon) on 'Arafah.' " [Recorded by al-Bukhari]

 Prohibiting the pilgrims from fasting on these days is a great mercy for them, for fasting will exert undue hardship on the person performing the hajj, while they are primarily concerned with their pilgrimage.
-Above all, the pilgrim would not be fasting anyway because he is travelling.
+Above all, the pilgrim would not be fasting anyway because he is traveling.

 Tajuddin B. Shu'aib is an Islamic author and speaker and writes about Islamic theology.